 We will record where and to whom the records have been passed and the date.

-This will allow the new setting to continue supporting victims of abuse and have that support in place for when the child / young person arrives.
+This will allow the new setting to continue supporting victims of abuse and have that support in place for when the student arrives.

 6.0 Contextual Safeguarding